 Is Maui the best island to visit in Hawaii?

-If you are looking for to relax under the swaying palms of a gorgeous resort, then Maui is the best island to visit in Hawaii.
-With its amazing beaches, most luxurious resorts and world-class spas, Maui is the perfect destination for any traveler looking to unwind and enjoy some quality time in paradise.
+If you are looking to relax under the swaying palms of a gorgeous resort, then Maui is the best island to visit in Hawaii.
+With its amazing beaches, most luxurious resorts, and world-class spas, Maui is the perfect destination for any traveler looking to unwind and enjoy some quality time in paradise.
 Out of all major Hawaiian islands, Maui is also the best destination for families with little kids.